dddjef/pulse/README.rst

 ===

 My artists work all in the same location, what's the point to use Pulse?
     Yes!
 Pulse act like a local cache, it leverages greatly server access even in the same network.
-The fastest file trqnsfer is the one which doesn't need to occur.
+The fastest file transfer is the one which doesn't need to occur.

 What's the difference between Pulse and Shotgun?
-    Pulse is not a production tracker, it does not care about what's approved or done. (even if you could use metadata to carry extra information)
+    Pulse is not a production tracker, it does not care about what's approved or done.
+    But it can be easily linked to shotgun with a specific database adapter, or with meta datas